 Wrapping Paper in File Storage

-You often see wrapping paper stored horizontally, but vertical storage works equally well, particularly for wrapping sheets (instead of rolls).
+You don't need to toss scraps of wrapping paper when you have this DIY storage solution.
+You often see wrapping paper stored horizontally, but vertical storage works equally well, particularly for wrapping sheets (instead of rolls), small pieces cut off the roll, and bags.
 Use a file folder or turn a bookshelf on its side for orderly wrapping you can easily see and quickly pull out.